5 tips for the perfect freelance pitch

 • How your passion creates value – and for whom

-• Why you are the best to solve the task
+• Why you are the best person for the job

-When we pitch, we tend to talk about WHAT we do, instead of talking about our ambitions and what the result is of what we do - that is, WHY we do what we do.
-That's why you have to do it the other way around: start where others can feel that you are passionate and why you can take on a task.
+When we pitch, we tend to talk about WHAT we do instead of our ambitions and the results of what we do - in other words, WHY we do what we do.
+That's why you need to do it the other way around: start where others can tell that you are passionate and why you can accomplish a task.

 Building your pitch

-When you stand in front of your audience, regardless of whether it's a packed hall or a single project manager in the queue at Netto, the battle is now over.
+When you stand in front of your audience, whether it's a packed hall or a single project manager in line at the grocery store, that's when the battle is on.

-Be specific, to the point and then help your future client to dream, and visualize how your gold-edged solution is a big step towards the promised land.
+Be concrete, to the point and then help your future client dream and visualize how your gold-edged solution is a big step towards the promised land.

-A pitch is a short teaser in which you talk about the value you create.
+A pitch is a short teaser where you talk about the value you create.
 You need to establish what your audience gets out of you, what your passion is and how your service creates value for them.
-How is your service unique, how does it differ from yours
+How is your service unique, how is it different from your

 competitors?
-Maybe your take is completely innovative, maybe your originality is more tangible: e.g. that you are cheaper, faster, better educated, have worked with similar clients.
+Maybe your take is completely innovative, maybe your originality is more tangible: e.g. you're cheaper, faster, better trained, have worked with similar customers.

-Your pitch should tell about yourself and why you [and maybe your team] are the best to solve your client's challenge.
-Your story about yourself is perhaps the most important point of the pitch.
-It doesn't necessarily have to take up a lot of words, but you must demonstrate throughout the entire pitch that the listeners can trust you, understand that you are creative, competent, ready for battle or something else entirely that is essential for the collaboration.
+Your pitch should be about you and why you [and perhaps your team] are the best person to solve your customer's challenge.
+Your narrative is perhaps the most important part of the pitch.
+It doesn't have to be wordy, but you need to demonstrate throughout the pitch that the listeners can trust you, understand that you are creative, competent, battle-ready or something else that is essential to the collaboration.

-Stop summarizing your points and plan when you will have the next talk, not if.
+Finish by summarizing your points and setting the stage for when to have the next conversation, not if.

 Freelance with Factofly

-Use Factofly to invoice and get paid without having your own CVR number or registered company.
-We handle all the boring stuff, so you can spend your time where it's most fun.
+Use Factofly to invoice and get paid without having your own VAT number or registered company.
+We take care of all the boring stuff so you can spend your time where it's most fun.

 5 tips for your freelance pitch

-We remember only a minimal part of all the information we encounter every day.
-Therefore, choose carefully which message you want your audience to be able to remember.
+We only remember a tiny fraction of all the information we encounter every day.
+Therefore, choose carefully what message you want your audience to remember.

-Instead of having a finished script, build your pitch around basic points.
-Then you can expand if there is time and interest or turn it down if time is running out.
+Instead of having a ready-made script, build your pitch around basic points.
+Then you can elaborate if there's time and interest or slow down if you run out of time.

 See 'How to find your life purpose in 5 minutes' | Adam Leipzig | TEDx: